New Product Development Tips

 A medical client needed an overmolded container.
 The substrate had a heavily ribbed area.
 This ribbed area was necessary to maintain uniform wall, which would prevent sink, and maintain the geometry for the intended function.
 Simply put, the flat wall had to stay flat in order to interface with the mating component, which also had a flat wall.

 The client made a design change that they believed would eliminate the bubbling, seen in the image below.
 This involved updating the mold to remove one portion of the ribs.
-But after making the mold change, the bubbling remained, and the client turned to Natech for help.
+Unfortunately, after making the mold change, the bubbling remained, and the client turned to Natech for help.

 A new tool modification would take several weeks and might or might not have worked.
 The Natech Engineers followed the four steps of Lean Product Development.

 The team hypothesized that these pockets could cause the bubbling issues.
 Those pockets might have been trapping gas and air.
 The gas could not properly vent from the tool.

 To incorporate these design changes and test out the hypothesis, the engineers manually removed the horizontal ribs from the substrate.
 They wanted to allow the flow to push the gas so that the gas would vent out through the parting line.

 The process of lean product development allows products to go through an iterative process of testing and improving.
 Following this cycle helped the client avoid spending unnecessary time and money.

 Matt Roane, Process Engineer

 My customers want quality parts from a repeatable process.
 I give my customers confidence in their product by performing Moldflow simulation and scientific molding, which gives them insights into the quality risks in their design.
 We can then optimize part quality from an injection molding standpoint during the design phase.
 Let’s optimize your application.
-Call me at (631) 285-2427.